 The Scope of Mobile Learning

-Learning that is mobile-based is fl and this is what most learners seek.
+Learning that is mobile-based is what most learners seek.
 Mobile learning allows learning in your comfort zone; it doesn’t require anyone to let go of their regular activities and plans.

 In fact, for those who fail to take online lessons can even have continuous access to learning resources like articles, videos, audios, visuals, and even text.
 This on-demand availability has further contributed to the success and fame of this learning approach.